fbreitwieser/sendsms-scripts/README.md

 sendsms-scripts
 ===============

-Send SMS from the command line using ShellMS
+Perl scripts which facilitate sending SMS from the command line using ShellMS, by querying the contacts and SMS databases of the phone.